jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 #### Fail Fast With Metrics/Logging
 Immediately fail with a detailed log and increment an exhaustion counter.
 This reinforces modern observability practices.

-### Final Thoughts
+### Final Core Design and Implementation Thoughts
 My implementation example doesn't keep track of client acquired objects.
 In addition to the `objectPool` queue, we might want to also maintain the set of acquired objects.
 We might want to do this for pooled object integrity.
 My `release(PooledObject)` will allow any object to be added to the pool, including one that might be malicious.

 If the `ObjectPool` maintains all pooled objects whether current being used by clients or waiting to be acquired, then we would be more likely to identify and prevent foreign, potentially malicious, objects being injected into the pool via `release(PooledObject)`.

 ## Proxy Wrapped Object Pool Design and Implementation
 The core design and implementation listed above places a lot of responsibility upon the client to release the object and clear it locally.
 I don't trust developers to get that right.
-I wouldn't even trust myself to geth it right.
+I wouldn't even trust myself to get it right.

-When I was a C++ developer I used the [Resource Allocation Is Instantiation](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) (RAII) idiom to accommodate this.
+When I was a C++ developer I used the [Resource Allocation Is Instantiation](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) (RAII) idiom to manage this.
 RAII is used for classes that have start and finish operations, such as a [mutex](https://en.wikipedia.org/wiki/Lock_(computer_science)) lock/unlock and a database open/close.

 RAII is a [Proxy](https://jhumelsine.github.io/2024/02/01/proxy-design-pattern.html).
 Its constructor executes the start operation.
 Its destructor executes the finish operation.

 The proxy wrapper object is instantiated upon the stack.
-Its constructor is executed, which executes the start operation.
-When the object exists its current scope whether it reaches the end of the scope, returns or an exception is thrown, the object is popped off the stack, and its destructor is executed, which executes the finish operation.
+When its constructor is executed, it executes the start operation.
+When the object exits its current scope whether it reaches the end of the scope, returns or an exception is thrown, the object is popped off the stack, and its destructor is executed, which executes the finish operation.
 It's a nice way to ensure that start/finish operations always execute in pairs.
 Once I learned of RAII and started using it, I no longer had to worry about leaving a mutex locked because of an unexpected exception being thrown.

 However, Java doesn't have destructors nor are objects instantiated on the stack.
 Java doesn't support RAII in the same form that C++ can.
 But it does support a version of it with its [try-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) statement.